CSCAR/workshop-stata-intro/stata_markdown/03-data-management.md

     - Is there a variable which uniquely identifies each unit of analysis?
     - If the data is repeated measures in some form (multiple rows per person, or data is students across several classrooms), what variable(s) identify the levels and groups?
-- Are there any variables which are strings (non-numeric) that you plan on using in some statistical analysis (and will need to be converetd to numeric)?
+- Are there any variables which are strings (non-numeric) that you plan on using in some statistical analysis (and will need to be converted to numeric)?
 - Which variables are continuous (can take on any value in some reasonable range, such as weight) vs which are categorical (take on a set number of values where each represents something).